How can we create a more just society with A.I.?

 Sector Private

 PI Contribution Our team is making networking inroads with different groups approaching the question of AI and its impacts from Queer, Indigenous and Black feminist perspectives.
 We are seeking new paradigms to consider impact of AI technology that are not originating in Western European philosophical ideas of ethics, nor tied to nation-state politics, which can be unfair and assymetrical (such as is the case for AI for social good), nor able to be pushed into the realm of cultural subjectivity.
 In this first collaboration, we have brokered a partnership with the only institution working on critical ecology in a specific way that is relevant to our project, namely the "whole systems" view of ecology that includes marginalisation and oppression as an ecological impact that also has repurcussions for other parts of our ecosystem.
 It was the innovation of our team to apply this way of thinking to looking at the impacts of Artificial Intelligence - on the whole system of organisms, populations, communities, the ecosystem and biosphere, with special attention to the role of injustice, power and privilege in creating the future impacts of AI as a socio-technical assemblage.
 Our team has developed a set of workshops to further flesh out this approach.
-We have had one workshop accepted, and one is pending.
+Last reporting period, we had one workshop accepted, and one was pending.
+This year, we have executed one workshop and will run the second annual Ecology of AI workshop in June 2024.

-Impact Our workshop of the Ecology of AI Impacts is expected to take place in June (confirmed) and in August (pending).
-The collaboration is multi-disciplinary including those from sociology, education, Explainable AI, decolonial theory and critical studies, and ecology
+Impact Our second workshop of the Ecology of AI Impacts is expected to take place in June (confirmed).
+The collaboration is multi-disciplinary including those from sociology, education, Explainable AI, decolonial theory and critical studies, and ecology.
+This partnership also resulted in the symposium "After AI", a post-disciplinary meeting organised in collaboration with R. Justin Hunt from the Arts Council, and the Radical Methodologies Research Group at Bristol.

 Start Year 2023